 Okay, maybe you do.
 Maybe you should start showering more or talking less.
 I don’t know.
 Ask some trusted friends.
 But at the end of the day, romance is not a science.

 Honestly, I can’t predict what guys will find attractive about me.
 Okay, there are some things I can reliably predict, but there are also many wild card factors.
 I’ve even had guys think me burping loudly was cute.
-(Did not expect that one . . .)
+(Very unexpected.)

 I used to overthink every move I made.
 Should I give him more space or take more initiative?
 Should I be down-to-earth or mysterious?
 Should I let myself laugh loudly or hold it in?
 Should I argue with him when I disagree or just nod along?
 Seriously, thinking like that is exhausting.

 Simply being myself usually turns out to be most effective anyway.
 (Although by “being myself” I don’t mean necessarily sharing every single thought flitting through my mind.
 I just mean being genuine.
-So yes, I usually laugh loudly and voice my disagreement, depending on the subject matter.)
+So yes, I usually laugh loudly and voice my disagreement, depending on the subject matter and how safe I feel with that person.)

 The magic of romance is the unexpected connection you have with someone, which happens and develops in a way you can’t really predict.
 So just relax a little and stop overthinking it.